bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 - An executor of the module utilizes an instance/instances.
 An instance is a full range of settings for an exact module.

-An engine is required to start the module.
-A module can not process data streams without an engine (that is a .jar file) that launches the module and contains required configuration settings.
+An engine is required to start a module.
+A module can not process data streams without an engine (that is a .jar file containing required configuration settings) that launches the module ingesting raw data and sends the processed data further in the stream.

 The engine is getting started via a framework.